 Purchase orders are the most convenient method of payment to a vendor because it eliminates the need for an individual to pay upfront and then seek reimbursement from the organization.
-The treasurer can authorize up to three additional group members to obtain purchase orders by adding names to the Treasurer Card.
+The treasurer can authorize up to three additional group members to obtain purchase orders by adding their names to the treasurer card.
 (Those individuals are ONLY authorized to get a purchase order.
-They cannot sign Check Requests or any other request.)
+They cannot sign check requests or any other forms.)
 Whenever possible, use a purchase order when purchasing goods or services from a vendor.

-A list of common vendors that accept and don’t accept purchase orders is available online at www.studentaffairs.psu.edu/involvement-student-life/student-organizations/student-organization-finance-funding/associated under “Financial References”.
+A list of common vendors that accept purchase orders is available online at www.studentaffairs.psu.edu/involvement-student-life/student-organizations/student-organization-finance-funding/associated under “Financial References”.

 If the vendor accepts purchase orders, follow these steps: